NSW Southern Highlands – a Beginner’s Guide

 Must-See Sites in Moss Vale

-• Throsby House – First permanent colonial resident to Moss Vale, Jemmy Moss, a herdsman was employed by the owner and worked at Throsby House.
+• Throsby House – Jemmy Moss, a herdsman, was the first permanent colonial resident to Moss Vale.
+He was employed by the owner and worked at Throsby House.

 Where to Eat in Moss Vale